Residual equidistribution of modular symbols and cohomology classes for quotients of hyperbolic $n$-space: Twisted Eisenstein series for

 If $\chi$ is trivial, we see that $L(s,\mu)$ with $\mu\neq 0$ is regular at $s=n$, since the pole of the Eisenstein series is constant.
 For $\mu=0$ the residue is given by

 as wanted. \end{proof}

-In order to obtain bounds on vertical lines for our generating series, we will employ an idea due to Colin de Verdi\`{e}re \cite{CodeVe83}, which employs the analytic properties of resolvent operators.
-Alternatively one could use Poincar\'{e} series for $\mu\neq 0$ and Maa{\ss}--Selberg for $\mu=0$ as is done in \cite{PeRi} and \cite{petru}.
+In order to obtain bounds on vertical lines for our generating series, we will use ideas due to Colin de Verdi\`{e}re \cite{CodeVe83}, which employs the analytic properties of resolvent operators.
+Alternatively, one could use Poincar\'{e} series for $\mu\neq 0$ and Maa{\ss}--Selberg for $\mu=0$ as is done in \cite{PeRi} and \cite{petru}.
 In the end the two methods are essentially equivalent.

 Let $h: \R^+ \to \R^+$ be a smooth function which is equal to $[\Gamma_{\infty}: \Gi]$ for $y>Y+1$ and 0 for $y<Y$, where $Y$ is as in (\ref{funddomain}).
 Then for $\Re (s)>n/2$ we define a $\chi$-automorphic function on $\H^{n+1}$ by $P\mapsto h(y)y^s$ for $P\in \mathcal{F}$ and extended periodically (twisted accordingly by $\chi$).
 Then from the above mentioned results on the Fourier expansions of the Eisenstein series at the different cusps, we see that